Marcin Morzycki

 Students

 - Ai Taniguchi.
 Defended in 2017.
 Dissertation: The Formal Pragmatics of Non-At-Issue Intensification in English and Japanese.
-Now in a permanent semantics position at Carleton University in Ottawa.
-Not identical to Ai Kubota.
+Assistant professor at the University of Toronto Mississauga.
+Not identical to Ai Kubota below.

 - Curt Anderson.
 Defended in 2016.
-Dissertation: Intensification and attenuation across categories (on attenuation, intensification, approximation, and slack regulation).
-Currently a postdoc at the University of Düsseldorf.
+Dissertation on attenuation, intensification, approximation, and slack regulation.
+Held positions at the University of Toronto Scarborough and Universität Düsseldorf, and most recently at Gap International.

 - Ai Kubota.
 Defended in 2016.
 Dissertation on evaluative adverbs and related issues in Japanese.
-Now a postdoc at the National Institute for Japanese Language and Linguistics (NINJAL).
-Not identical to Ai Taniguchi.
+Went on to positions at Williams College and, currently, the University of Tokyo.
+Not identical to Ai Taniguchi above.

 - Olga Eremina.
 Defended in 2011.
 Dissertation on indefinites in Russian.
-Now associate professor at the National Research University Higher School of Economics in Moscow.
-Previously at Middlebury and Dartmouth Colleges.
+Went on to positions at Middlebury College, Dartmouth College, and the National Research University Higher School of Economics in Moscow.

 - Irina Agafonova.
 Defended in 2010.
 Dissertation on conjunction in Russian.
 Her work had a computational component, on which she was advised by John Hale.
-Most recently teaching at Concordia University.
+Went on to a teaching position at Concordia University.

 - Matt (Elvis) Husband.
 Defended in 2010.
 Dissertation on stativity and aspectual composition.
-Now an associate professor at the University of Oxford.
+Associate professor at the University of Oxford.

-Additional doctoral students whose committees I chaired for a number of years before my departure from MSU:
+Doctoral students I advised for a number of years at my previous job:

 MA thesis committees I’ve chaired (excluding MAs by exam):